orbit-love/github-actions-templates/template/README.md

 <!-- Summary -->

-This integration runs ever PERIOD OF TIME and does the following:
+This integration runs every PERIOD OF TIME and does the following:

 1. Checks for new blog post comments
 2. Checks for new followers